 His grave goods would indicate a very high status person - the beautiful master-crafted helmet and sword, the Egyptian Coptic bowls, the mint condition Merovingian coins (France), the garnets from India…

 Despite the decline of the Anglo Saxon dynasty, Rendlesham must have continued to be a settlement of good size into medieval times as St Gregory's is the largest church in the locality.
-However, there are very few buildings around the church today and Rendlesham does not seem to have been anything more than large farms and a few houses in more recent centuries.
+St Gregory's is a Grade I designated heritage asset, the highest level of

 The large manor house of Rendlesham Hall was constructed in 1780.
 It was acquired by Peter Thelluson, in the name of his son, in 1796.
 This son, the first Lord of Rendlesham, went into politics as a member of parliament.
 The Hall was destroyed by fire in 1830 and was rebuilt by the 5th Lord of Rendlesham in 1871.
-After his death in 1911 it was converted into a sanatorium and was then used by the British Army in World War Two.
+After his death in 1911, it was converted into a sanatorium and was then used by the British Army in World War Two.
 After that it stood empty until it was demolished in 1949.